-Calculate the Pearson, Spearman, Kendall, and CCC correlation tests, as well as the Pearson, Spearman, Kendall, CCC correlation tests following the computation of the decay coefficient, to determine the validity of the comparison between the findings of the SQFFQs and the 24hDR.
-Table 4 presents the result of the validity of the comparison between the findings of the SQFFQs and the SQFFQs and the 24hDR.
+Pearson, Spearman, Kendall, and CCC correlation tests, as well as the Pearson, Spearman, Kendall, CCC correlation tests were calculated following the computation of the decay coefficient, to determine the validity of the comparison between the findings of the SQFFQs and the 24hDR.
+Table 5 presents the result of the validity of the comparison between the findings of the SQFFQs and the 24hDR.